Episode 44: The Future of Work Featuring Andy Van Solkema

 Andy: Yeah, it’s a really interesting question.
 We can’t deny how fast things came at us in the last 18 months.
 But as I look at how things change, you have order, then you have disorder and then you have reorder or you have a path you’re on that you seem– that seems pretty fixed and then crisis and you change.

 And then there’s chaos coming out of that change.
 And then there’s, recharting in that path.
-I think where are we, specifically around the pandemic, not in relationship to where companies are in their change journey, because they could have been in some aspects of crisis themselves going into the pandemic and then this accelerated it.
+I think where we are, specifically around the pandemic, not in relationship to where companies are in their change journey, because they could have been in some aspects of crisis themselves going into the pandemic and then this accelerated it.

 I think, as a society, we’re still in the crisis mode, we’re trying to figure out and make sense of what is, and what’s happening.
 Obviously urgency leads to action, which leads to innovation, necessity being the best friend of innovation.
 But as we move to chaos, I do see the pace of things picking up.